 I was inspired by my Blueberry Banana Bread recipe to make today’s recipe – I wanted to change it up and create this Zucchini Banana Bread.

 Oh my gosh, this Zucchini Banana Bread recipe is so good.
-Sweet, nutty, moist…everything you need in a perfect slice of bread!
-I know you’ll love it as much as we do!

 However, this cream cheese glaze that I used on the Apple Banana Carrot bread would be wonderful.
 Just sayin.

+This banana zucchini bread freezes keeps perfectly in the freezer.
 I like to double-wrap quick breads for freezing.
 Wrap them in a layer of foil and then seal them in a ziploc freezer bag.
 If you want to be extra safe, add a layer of plastic wrap before you wrap them in the foil.

 More Easy Bread Recipes